This is a free crochet pattern for how to crochet a floral mug rug perfect to sit your coffee/tea on and a sweet treat, or use as a doily.

 Material Notes:

 As a mug rug, I prefer cotton yarn.
-As a doily, acrylic works (though I would probably still use the cotton).
+As a doily, acrylic, like Red Heart Super Saver, works (though I would probably still use the cotton).
 Cotton yarn is more durable, and absorbent.

 Jewelry pliers are an excellent tool to use to help weave in ends, as cotton yarn can be quite tough on the fingers when weaving in with just fingers and a tapestry needle.